IQSS/dvn/doc/releases/README_v1_4.txt

 (to set up Google Analytics, follow instruction from http://thedata.org)

+Notes:

-Note: the schema for organizing dataverses into groups has changed in 1.4.
+1) the schema for organizing dataverses into groups has changed in 1.4.
 In the new schema, top level groups cannot contain dataverses, only sub-groups.
 (The dataverse groups are called "classifications" in DVN Network Options.)

-If you have existing dataverse groups, you can add them to a default top level group by running the following sql:
+If you have existing dataverse groups, you should add them to a default top level group by running the following sql:

 	insert into vdcgroup (id, description, displayorder, version, parent, name) values